ababaian/serratus/doc/assemblers.md

 List of assemblers which might be useful for serratus.

 Please update this list if you have ideas, corrections, comments.
-If you don't have commit rights to this repository, send me an email (robert@drive5.com).
+If you don't have commit rights to this repository, add a comment to Issue #71 or send me an email (robert@drive5.com).
 For each assembler, provide:

 1. Name
 2. Type (e.g. reference or de-novo)